Sorry, you need to enable JavaScript to visit this website.

 • Take and pass the vision test.

-• Take a photograph (DC law and policy requires a full frontal digital photo that shows either your ears or up to your hairline without exposing the hair).
+• DC law and policy requires a full frontal digital photo that shows either your ears or up to your hairline without exposing the hair.

-When you complete the steps, you will receive a 45-day temporary paper CDL, and your permanent license will be mailed to your address of record.
+When you complete these steps, you will receive a 45-day temporary paper CDL and your permanent license will be mailed to your address of record.

 Contact TTY: